peaclab/PACT/README.md

 * Required Python libraries: sys, numpy, pandas, math, os, scipy, argparse, configparser.

-* Users can directly install the Python  through the following commands:
+* Users can directly install the correct version of Python packages through the following commands:
 ```
-pip install -r requirement.txt
+pip install -r requirements.txt
 ```

 The above libraries are enough for the users to run PACT with SuperLU solver.
 For users who want to run PACT with SPICE engine.
 One needs to install either __Xyce 6.12__ serial version or __Xyce 6.12__ parallel version.